plausible/website/_articles/plausible-privacy-focused-google-analytics-alternative.md

 ## You can open up your stats and share them with your visitors

-We have an in-built feature that we recommend all website owners use to [open up their stats to the public](https://docs.plausible.io/visibility/).
+We have an in-built feature that we recommend all website owners use to [open up their stats to the public](https://plausible.io/docs/visibility/).
 Then you can share your stats on your site to be fully transparent so your visitors and anyone else can view the data that you yourself have access to.

 Many of sites using Plausible have chosen to do so.
 Then they share a link to their public stats dashboard in their footer, in their privacy policy or on their about page.
+You can even [embed our dashboard](https://plausible.io/docs/embed-dashboard) into your site.

 ## You can self-host Plausible Analytics